Marriage à la façon du pays: Pre-contact Indigenous women

 Before contact, Indigenous infant mortality rates were like infant mortality rates for pre-contact Europeans, and the overall mortality rate for both cultures was comparable.
 The difference was that Indigenous women breastfed longer than mothers in other parts of the world, including Europe, Asia, and Africa, because Indigenous people in North America did not have domesticated animals from which they could get milk for their children.
-So even though the Indigenous population had similar mortality rates, they had lower pregnancy rates.
+So although the Indigenous population had similar mortality rates, they had lower pregnancy rates.